replicatedhq/docs/docs/getting-started/manage-releases.md

 The [Replicated vendor site](https://vendor.replicated.com) provides you with a location to create and release versions of your application to various release channels.
 By default, there are 3 release channels: Stable, Beta and Unstable.
-When you first log in to Replicated, you'll see these default releaes channels created:
+When you first log in to Replicated, you'll see these default release channels created:

 ![Default Release Channels](/static/empty-release-channels.png)